 The Cabrillo tide pools in the Rocky Intertidal Zone (the unique ecosystem between high and low tides) are regarded as some of the best tide pools in San Diego.
 Upon entering Cabrillo National Monument, you can either go left toward the Visitor Center or right down toward the tide pools.

 There is a parking lot here, though it can fill up fast.
-Walking downhill from the Visitor Center parking lot is not at all recommended due to the distance and the fact that you have to then walk back uphill (it’s not easily doable with kids in tow).
+Walking downhill from the Visitor Center parking lot is not recommended due to the distance and the fact that you have to walk back then uphill (it’s not easily doable with kids in tow).

 Tide pooling is best done at minus tides, which happen in daylight during winter.
 Online tide calendars are pretty accurate in predicting low tide times.
-Good tide pooling typically occurs a few hours prior and a few hours after a peak minus tide.
+Good tide pooling typically occurs a few hours before and after a peak minus tide.
 You’ll see plenty of sea anemones, hermit crabs, fish, sea stars, and other critters.

-The Cabrillo Sea Cave is another popular “secret” area to check out that you may have seen on Instagram, but it is often closed due to hazardous conditions.
+The Cabrillo Sea Cave is another popular “secret” area you may have seen on Instagram, but it is often closed due to hazardous conditions.

 Fearing an attack by Japan, the Cabrillo National Monument was made part of the War Department’s coastal defenses during World War II.
-There are over 15 such structures still standing there (though some are underground).
+Over 15 such structures are still standing there (though some are underground).

 In reality, some are more visible than others to visitors today.
 A few are periodically open to the public, while others you may drive by or walk past on the hiking trails.